Health Insurance Portability and Accountability Act (HIPAA)

 Setting the Inactivity Period

-To enhance security, Organisation Administrators can configure LawVu to automatically log out inactive user accounts after a set duration.
+To enhance security, Organization Administrators can configure LawVu to automatically log out inactive user accounts after a set duration.

 By default, LawVu automatically logs out users after 10 minutes of inactivity, calculated from their last click.
 Upon automatic logout, users must log in again and be reauthenticated.
-They will then be redirected to the exact page they were on prio to the inactivity timeout.
+They will then be redirected to the exact page they were on before the inactivity timeout.

-Organization Administrators can adjust this inactivity timeout from a minimum of 5 minutes to a maximum of 30 minutes to align with their organization's workstation security policies.
+Organization Administrators can adjust this inactivity timeout from 5 to 30 minutes to align with their organization's workstation security policies.

 Your security settings in LawVu can be accessed from Organization Settings > General Settings > Security.